-Your community and stakeholders know the airport well and, therefore, will have ideas and initiatives that will help define measures.
-Moreover, some of the measures that will be implemented might have an impact on your community and stakeholders.
-Therefore, it is important that your roadmap is acknowledged by your community and stakeholders.
-Involving and including them in your journey as early as possible is highly recommended.
-This can be done through workshops, consultative meetings with key stakeholders, including airport employees, airlines, ground handlers, energy providers, and organisations such as local council, government and transport authority.
-Such a broad engagement is encouraged even if your target encompasses only Scope 1 and Scope 2 emissions.
+Community and stakeholders know the airport well and, therefore, will have ideas and initiatives that will help define measures.
+Moreover, some of the measures that will be implemented might have an impact on community and stakeholders.
+Therefore, it is important that the roadmap is acknowledged by the community and stakeholders.
+Involving and including them in the journey as early as possible is highly recommended.
+This can be done through workshops, consultative meetings with key stakeholders, including airport employees, airlines, ground handlers, energy providers, and organisations such as local council, government, and transport authorities.
+Such a broad engagement is encouraged even if the target encompasses only Scope 1 and Scope 2 emissions.